 • Outdoor Activities: Wherever you are, keep adventurers safe during hiking, camping, or hunting trips away from medical facilities.

-Trauma kits are portable and have tailored parts that allow the tailored components to adapt to the responders' different environments and needs.
+Trauma kits are portable and have parts that allow the tailored components to adapt to the responders' different environments and needs.

 Peace and Preparing Mind

-There’s no mistake about it: a trauma kit will help you be there for a loved one, a colleague, or a complete stranger when it matters most.
+There’s no mistake about it: a trauma kit will help you be there for a loved one, a colleague, or a stranger when it matters most.

 With a proactive approach to safety, emergencies don’t feel as scary because you’re in control, and so are first responders and those around you.
 With a trauma kit, you’re not just a bystander.
 You’re a capable first responder.